Skip to main content

 Lemonada (Λεμονάδα)

-A refreshing lemonade made with fresh lemons, sugar, and water.
-A popular drink in Cyprus, especially during the hot summer months.
+Lemonade made from fresh lemons, sugar, and water.
+Cypriots drink a lot of it through the hot summer months.

 juiceCold